 3. You’ll Have More Flexibility

 Community colleges are used to accommodating the busy schedules of full-time workers and parents.
-If you have a family or job that you have to balance while taking classes, you’ll find more flexibility at a community college than a state university.
+If you have a family or job that you have to balance while taking classes, you’ll find more flexibility at a community college than at a large state university.
 Between night classes and online courses, you’re more likely to find a schedule that works for you.

 You’ll also find more flexibility regarding acceptance requirements and continuing education.
 Community colleges offer a variety of remedial and non-credit courses.
-These courses are great for adult learners and students who are looking to fill in any gaps from high school.
+These courses are great for adult learners and students who are looking to fill in gaps from high school.

 Taking your general education requirements at a community college is also a great way to position yourself for a variety of different careers as you figure out what you want to do.
 And if you already know what your end goal is, the flexibility available at community colleges allows you to get started right away.